jails-org/Jails/README.md

 It will find all `data-component` elements and start them calling `.init()` function. `jails` knows if an element is already started, so it won't create a new instance if the element is already started.

 #### Jails.destroy( Node, [CssSelector] )
-> Destroy all the events attached to that Node, and fires the `.destroy()` component method.
+> Destroy all the events attached to that Node, and fires the `:destroy` custom event.

 #### Jails.events
 > Jails events object has `.on()`, `.off()`, `.trigger()` methods for events, also used on Components interface.